m1kc/plasma-backup/README.md

 Btrfs snapshots, on the other hand, mitigate this issue.
 Once you create a snapshot, all the files within it are frozen, and any consequent writes do not affect snapshot's state.
 In other words, to your RDBMS snapshotting looks like a sudden loss of electricity&nbsp;&mdash; and most of them are specifically designed to handle such cases.
 Specifically, MySQL and PostgreSQL seem to recover from these backups quite successfully.

 Please note that snapshotting a working database is not the only and definitely not the best way to do this.
 Consider using `pg_dump` or similar tools first.
 Use snapshots only if you're sure what are you doing.

+## Compatibility promise

+We promise not to break existing features, configs, etc. until a major release.

+## Known issues (or features)

+* Up to a half of your disk space will be reserved for backup archive;
+* btrfs snapshotting is dumb (see below).

 ## Installing (Arch Linux)